 The EBP process begins and ends with the person or population.

-Generally, level of evidence hierarchies assume the studies were conducted according to the best practices for the particular study design.
+Level of evidence hierarchies assume the studies were conducted according to the best practices for the particular study design.
+If a study's methodology does not follow best practices, the level of evidence for that study will be lower.
 This means a well-conducted, rigorous cohort study could provide better quality evidence than a poorly conducted randomized controlled trial.
 This is one reason Appraise is an important step in the Evidence-Based Practice process.